 Dali is a tiny mountain town in the southwest of China, nestled in the Himalayan foothills and bordering on Myanmar, Thailand, Vietnam and Laos.
 While in Dali, I volunteered as a teacher for Tibetan students from impoverished backgrounds who were based nearby at their school in Shang Ri La.
 While living in Dali I also attended a private language school and studied my butt off!
 The two and a half years we lived in Dali were a wonderful time spent experiencing both the incredible natural beauty of Southwest China, and the melting pot of ethnic minority communities that live in that region which forms a genuine meeting point of different cultures.

-After returning to New Zealand at the end of 2015, I worked at Kavanagh College in Dunedin, before beginning my job as an online Chinese teacher with NetNZ and FarNet in 2017.
+After returning to New Zealand at the end of 2015, I worked at Kavanagh College in Dunedin, before beginning my job as a Chinese teacher Otago Girls' High School and as an online Chinese teacher with NetNZ and FarNet in 2017.
 As a non-native speaker of Chinese, I really do understand the unique challenges and problems faced by Kiwi students when attempting to learn the language.
 I continue to study Chinese, and am currently working my way towards the HSK level 5 Chinese government exam.
 I'm really excited to be back in New Zealand, helping Kiwi students gain a better understanding of China and Chinese culture, and also teaching them to be able to communicate with our Chinese speaking friends both here in New Zealand and in China.

 Simon Edmunds @ eightArms, 2017.